quintype/malibu/tutorial/arrow-integration-malibu-advanced.md

 The list of the Arrow components can be found [here](https://developers.quintype.com/quintype-node-arrow/).

 As you clone the Malibu Advanced repository, you will be getting some of the Arrow components out of the box.
+If you intend to integrate Arrow to your existing app or if you have cloned from Malibu, please check [here](https://developers.quintype.com/quintype-node-arrow/?path=/story/introduction--getting-started)

 Ex: ElevenStories, FourColTwelveStories, etc.